CakeInTech/Book-Store/README.md

 # BookStore CMS

-> A fun site that allows you to add a book and an author then Posts on the api and display the books. used React, Javascript, CSS.
+> Discover a dynamic and interactive website that lets you discover your favorite books and authors.
+Easily add a book and author to the site and see them displayed on the API.
+Built with React, Javascript, and CSS, this site offers an enjoyable and seamless experience for book lovers.

 ## Built With